captainhcg/leetcode-in-py-and-go/README.md

 * 201: Kerninghan Algorithm: n & (n-1)
 * 207: TP sort but not really sort, do it again
 * 215: quick-select, partition, do it again
+* 222: know what Complete Tree is and compare the depth
 * 238: Index
 * 240: know the splendid trick, top-right or left-bottom
 * 241: solved it by myself, but still read it if I have time